-To support employees while also reducing emissions, Europa participates in the UK government's cycle to work scheme.
-Europa is proud to report that circa 50% of our employees are now cycling to work.
+To support employees while also reducing emissions, Europa participates in the UK Government's cycle to work scheme.
+Europa is proud to report that ~50% of our employees commuting to the London office are now cycling to work.

 Reporting frameworks: